borgquist/airquality-dashboard-server/README.md

 ## Installation

 1. Clone this repository
+2. The server will automatically create a `config.json` file from the template on first run
-2. Update the `config.json` file with your API endpoint
+3. Update the `config.json` file with your specific settings (API endpoint, location, etc.)

 ## Configuration

-The `config.json` file contains the following settings:
+The server uses a `config.json` file for settings.
+If it doesn't exist, it will be created automatically from `config.json.example`.

+The configuration includes:

+- `port`: The port number the server runs on (default: 3000)
+- `logLevel`: Logging level (info, debug, error, etc.)
-- `apiUrl`: The URL to fetch air quality data from
+- `pollingIntervalSec`: How often to fetch data from external API (in seconds)
-- `refreshIntervalSec`: How often the dashboard should refresh (in seconds)
+- `uvRefreshIntervalSec`: How often to fetch UV index data (in seconds)
-- `aqiThresholds`: Threshold values for different AQI categories
-- `colors`: Color scheme for different AQI categories
-- `displayOptions`: Toggle visibility of different dashboard components
+- `externalApiUrl`: The URL to fetch air quality data from **(REQUIRED - you must set this)**
+- `location`: Geographic coordinates for your location **(REQUIRED for UV index)**
+  - `latitude`: Your location's latitude
+  - `longitude`: Your location's longitude
+  - `cityName`: Your city name (for display purposes)
+  - `timeZone`: Time zone information

+### Important Note About Configuration

+The `config.json` file is not tracked by Git to prevent overwriting your personal settings during updates.
+After pulling updates from the repository, your configuration will remain unchanged.

 ## Running the application